czembower/vault-auditor/README.md

   -address string
     	Vault cluster API address (default "https://localhost:8200") -listSecrets
-    	List all KV engine secrets in the cluster (WARNING: this may produce a large amount of data) -maxConcurrency int
+    	List all secrets in the cluster (WARNING: this may be a large amount of data) -maxConcurrency int
     	Maximum number of concurrent requests to the Vault API (default 10) -rateLimit int
-    	Maximum number of requests per second to the Vault API (default 100) -tlsSkipVerify
+    	Maximum number of requests per second to the Vault API (default 100) -targetEngine string
+    	Secret engine to target for scanning, indicated by [namespace/enginePath] -tlsSkipVerify
     	Skip TLS verification of the Vault server's certificate -token string